ryankemper/writings/The_Case_For_Ending_Lockdown.md

 **One problem that we believe has not been adequately addressed by our leaders is the poor understanding of how infections spread, what a virus actually is, and how the immune system detects, fights off, and guards against future occurrences of previously-seen pathogens.** To that end, this article will be broken up into a series of sections.
 The first section, "The Basics", will cover the **absolute minimum that every citizen should know** about epidemiology and immunology.
 The second section, "How serious is COVID-19?", will cover emerging evidence regarding the transmission rate, lethality, and hospitalization rate of COVID-19.
 We'll see that current evidence strongly contradicts the models and figures upon which our public policy has purportedly been designed.
 The third section, "Lockdown-associated mortality and destabilization", will cover some of the theoretical and observed deleterious (negative) effects of the lockdown.
 The fourth section, "Pareto Mitigation: An evidence-based approach", covers a proposed alternative for a COVID-19 mitigation policy.
 The fifth section, "The Road to Hell is Paved With Good Intentions: Censorship and Superstition in the Post-COVID Era", examines the attitudes and beliefs that have led to widely respected public health officials resorting to policies that do not stand up to evidence-based examination, and furthermore examines the ethics and constitutionality of those same policies.

 Finally, the intent of this article is to use the most precise language possible, while still remaining largely understandable to a citizen of average intelligence and education level.
 Indeed, we have truly succeeded if this article is understandable to those who (through no fault of their own) may have significantly _below_ average intelligence and/or educational attainment. **This crisis effects us all and thus we should write and speak in a way that is accessible to all**.
-To that end, the final section is a "TL;DR" which uses only those words that are understandable by an elementary-school aged child, and focuses on reviewing the absolute most important poins.
+To that end, the final section is a "TL;DR" which uses only those words that are understandable by an elementary-school aged child, and focuses on reviewing the absolute most important points.

 ## Section 1: The Basics